 It is strongly recommended that students who anticipate eventually entering into a doctoral program at Southern Miss or any other institution NOT apply for admission to the specialist program.
-The specialist degree is considered by many institutions as a terminal degree, and as such could become an impediment to advanced study.
+The specialist degree may be considered by some institutions as a terminal degree, and as such could become an impediment to advanced study.